 Malaria is a concern for many visitors travelling to Africa.
 However, the risk of malaria should not stop you from going on safari.
 Malaria can be prevented and treated.

 The summer months (November to April) are the higher risk time for malaria, due to it being the rainy season.
-During the dry months from May to October the risk of malaria is very low.
+During the dry months, from May to October, the risk of malaria is very low.
 Keep in mind that the more remote the lodge, the lower the risk of malaria.
 The risk is higher close to big towns or densely populated communities.